 SUBSCRIBE TO MY YOUTUBE CHANNEL AND NEVER MISS A RECIPE!
 New recipes posted each week!

-These super easy healthy gluten free chocolate chip cookies are big, soft and chewy!
-You'd never know they are butter and oil free and use a secret ingredient to make them heart healthy, low fat and only 104 calories!
+These Healthy Chocolate Chip Avocado Cookies are big, soft and chewy!
+You'd never know they are butter/oil free, gluten free, low fat and only 104 calories!

 - 2 1/2 Cups Oat flour 270g,